-There are several ways to listen and react to your respondents, for example:
+There are several simple ways to listen and react to the answers your respondents, for example:

 - Based on a multiple selection from a list of options (i.e. multiple choice buttons, or checkboxes);